A few years ago at Plurk, once my favorite micro-blogging social networking tool, a plurk caught my attention:

 On most days, I set boundaries.

-You have always heard me say over and over again that we cannot control people’s actions, attitudes and even events.
+You have always heard me say repeatedly that we cannot control people’s actions, attitudes and even events.
 The only thing we can control is our attitude.
-But it isn’t that easy.
-One of the choices in recovery is choosing what we want to think and using our mental energy in a positive way.
+But not that easy.
+One choice in recovery is choosing what we want to think and using our mental energy positively.
 Positive thinking can be extremely difficult in stressful situations.
 Positive thinking does not mean thinking in an unrealistic matter or reverting to denial.
 If I don’t like something, I respect my own opinion.
 If a problem hits me, I am honest about it.
 If something isn’t working out, I accept reality.
 I don’t have to dwell on the negative portions of my experience.

 Life and people just seem to push and push.
 If someone pushes me to my limits, that’s exactly what’s happening: I am being pushed to my limits.
 I give myself permission to set the limits I want and need to set in my life.